-Typically referred to as a dispensary, an Access Point is a designated location within a state where patients can legally purchase medical marijuana.
+An access point is a designated location where patients can legally purchase medical marijuana.
 These access points are highly regulated at the moment.
 However, as cannabis laws loosen, more locations are opening every day.
 Usually, access points are also called dispensaries.
-Besides selling medical cannabis, an access point also helps educate and inform patients about all facets of medical cannabis.
+Besides selling medical cannabis, an access point educates and informs clients.

-Depending on the state involved and its specific laws, an access point is often a spot where patients and consumers can meet with cannabis experts to learn about the regional application and certification process in order to gain access to medical marijuana to treat a range of state-specified conditions.
-Marijuana products containing different amounts of THC, cannabinoids, and terpenoids are sold to eligible adults at an access point.
-Access point technicians, who are also known as budtenders, address and inform patients about the different strains of marijuana available and the various products that can be obtained to meet the specific medical needs of the customer.
+Depending on specific local laws, an access point is often a spot where patients and consumers can meet with cannabis experts to learn about the regional application and certification process in order to gain access to medical marijuana for treating a range of state-specified conditions.
+Cannabis products containing varying amounts of THC, cannabinoids, and terpenoids are sold to eligible adults at an access point.
+Access-point technicians, also known as budtenders, inform patients about the different strains of cannabis available and the various products that meet specific medical needs.

-Generally speaking, the majority of access points are similar to a physician’s office or have a separating window where patients can address their private medical problems openly with a professional budtender when examining the cannabis products that are available.
-Patients and consumers are usually both required to register at the access point and will have to submit all of their state certifications in order to make any type of purchases.
+An access point often has a separating window where patients can address their private medical concerns openly with a professional budtender when examining the available cannabis products.
+Both patients and consumers are usually required to register at the access point, and must submit certifications in order to make any type of purchase.

-An access point can basically be thought of as a place that is licenced to sell cannabis products.
-In addition to being referred to as a dispensary, sometimes it’s called a co-op, compassion club, and clinic.
-The term access point gives it somewhat of a more professional sounding vibe.
+An access point is sometimes called a co-op, compassion club, or clinic.
+The term access point gives it a somewhat more professional-sounding vibe.